SunMe1977/hackintosh-ZOTAC-MAGNUS-ONE-ZBOX-ECM73070C/README.md

 ## Installation

-1. Download the macOS Tahoe installer image from Olarila:
+1. Download the macOS Tahoe installer vanilla image from Olarila:
    https://olarila.com/topic/6278-olarila-vanilla-images-macos-installer/
 2. Flash the image to a USB stick using balenaEtcher:
    https://etcher.balena.io/